GoogleChromeLabs/comlink/README.md

 # Comlink
 Comlink’s goal is to make [WebWorkers][WebWorker] enjoyable.
 Instead of using `postMessage` to send messages back and forth, Comlink allows you to invoke functions, pass callbacks, add event listeners and create new instances of classes.

+> Note: Comlink’s goal is to be a building-block for higher-level abstraction libraries.
+For example, take a look at [Clooney].

 ```js
 // main.js
 const MyClass = Comlink.proxy(new Worker('worker.js'));